 4. WILLIAM Fairhall, who married Sarah Stringer in Brighton, Sussex, was born in that town around 1801.
 His family appears to have remained around Brighton, and currently I have 360 family members included in my database.

-6. THOMAS Fairhall lived at Burwash, not far from Brede and other villages identified with our family.
+5. THOMAS Fairhall lived at Burwash, not far from Brede and other villages identified with our family.
 He was born about 1651, and married Mary Tanner there in 1672.
-From that union we now have almost 500 descendants listed
+From that union we now have almost 660 descendants listed.

-7. JOHN Fairall was born in Caterham, Surrey, in 1812.
-His descendants so far number about 100, and most still live in or near that county.
-However, John's daughter Elizabeth Fairall, her brother Reuben and his wife Arabella, emigrated in 1872 on board the Silver Eagle, and settled in the Goulburn district.
+6a.
+John's daughter Elizabeth Fairall, her brother Reuben and his wife Arabella, emigrated in 1872 on board the Silver Eagle, and settled in the Goulburn district of New South Wales.

-8. GEORGE Fairall, born in 1748 in Surrey, has a small documented family (about 30 members), and most of them are still living in or near that county.
+7. GEORGE Farehall, born in 1748 in Surrey, married Hannah Symonds.
+They have a small documented family (about 95 members), and many of them are still living in or near that county.

-9. JOHN Fairall, also born in Surrey (about 1775), has a small documented family of nearly 200 members so far, mostly still in the south-east part of England.
-There are some active researchers in this family.
+8. JOHN Fairall, also born in Surrey (about 1775), married Anne Waterford.
+They have a small documented family of nearly 200 members so far, mostly still in the south-east part of England.